mm-ahmed/SalesProfile_Data_Processing_Engine/README.txt

 6 - The file 'sales_data.tsv' in the StaticData folder is the dummy source data.

-7 - The OutputFiles folder contains the generated output by the process in JSON as well as in csv (under PowerBI subfolder).
+7 - The OutputFiles folder contains the generated output by the process in JSON as well as in csv (under Tableau and PowerBI subfolder).